Tissue Processing in Histology (Online CE Course)

 • Troubleshooting Processing Problems

-• While embedding tissue into paraffin, a technician notices that the majority of tissue is mushy and under-processed.
-What would the FIRST step be when...
+• While embedding tissue into paraffin, a technician notices that the majority of the tissue is mushy and under-processed.
+What would the first step be ...

 • Reagent Safety